Erasmus Summer Programme Courses

 Faculty: Prof. Moyses Szklo, MD PhD

 The course will provide an introduction to the design and analysis of case-control studies.
-Topics to be covered include case-based case-control, nested case-control and case-cohort designs, selection of cases and controls, the parameter measured by the odds ratio as a function of control selection, matched and unmatched strategies, common biases, and evaluation of additive and multiplicative interaction in case-control studies.
+Topics to be covered include case-based case-control, nested case-control and case-cohort designs, selection of cases and controls, the parameter measured by the odds ratio as a function of control selection, matched and unmatched strategies, confounding and common biases, and evaluation of additive and multiplicative interaction in case-control studies.
 These topics will be discussed in the context of the case-control design as a special way to analyze cohort data.
 In addition, a discussion of adjustment approaches appropriate to case-control data will be covered, including stratified and regression methods.
 The course will be based on classroom lectures and small group discussions of exercises.

 - To understand the main case-control study designs and understand the importance of the type of control group to the parameter estimated by the exposure odds ratio;